Alternative for Sweden: Background

-In early April 2015, the Sweden Democrats (SD) accused its youth league, the Sweden Democrat Youth (SDU), of having relations with the far-right and ethnonationalist organization Nordic Youth (Swedish: Nordisk Ungdom) which had been founded by members of the National Democrats, an ethnopluralist breakaway group from the SD.
+In early April 2015, the Sweden Democrats (SD) accused its youth league, the Sweden Democrat Youth (SDU), of having relations with the far-right and ethnonationalist organization Nordic Youth (Nordisk Ungdom) which had been founded by members of the National Democrats, an ethnopluralist breakaway group from the SD.
 The SDU had also encountered repeated controversies of its members being accused of making racist statements.
 In response to these alleged relations, SD threatened to expel several leading members of SDU unless the league moderated itself.
 SDU's leader Gustav Kasselstrand, and its deputy leader William Hahne, were eventually expelled from the party on 27 April 2015.
 They both denied the accusations of relations with extremist groups, and claimed that SD's parliamentary group leader Mattias Karlsson wanted to get rid of them after Hahne defeated the leadership's preferred candidate for the chairmanship of SDU in Stockholm.

 Following the initial expulsion of the youth wing's chairman and deputy chairman, the mother party launched its own leadership candidate to compete against Jessica Ohlson, who was considered an ally of Kasselstrand and Hahne and deemed too radical by the SD for a leadership position.
 The SD warned that the party would break all ties with SDU if Ohlson were to be elected chairman.
 On 12 September 2015, Ohlson defeated the party's preferred candidate for the SDU chairmanship, and the party shut down SDU's website and broke all relations with its youth wing.
-It then established a new youth organization, Ungsvenskarna (Young Swedes) and produced a timetable that every SD member who remained a member of SDU should leave the league or risk expulsion from the mother party.
+It then established a new youth organization, Young Swedes (Ungsvenskarna) and produced a timetable that every SD member who remained a member of SDU should leave the league or risk expulsion from the mother party.
 Ohlson herself was officially expelled alongside five other SDU members on 25 October, but continued to serve as chairman of SDU, which went on to become an independent organization.